Kmeakin/walrus-report/src/20-reference.md

 * Primitive types and corresponding literals
 * Global variables
-* Algebraic datatypes and pattern matching
+* Algebraic data types and pattern matching
 * Functions and function-calls with zero or more arguments
 * *Side-effects* via assignment or builtin functions such as `print`
 * Control flow via `if`, `loop`, `return`, `break` and `continue`